Thiesant/azerothcore-transmog-3.3.5a/README.md

 ## Know Bugs: Currently under development

-- The click area is off-center because the UI button for deletion and reset is not properly centered
 - Equipment icons are not reliable be wrong, grey or display no item (May already be fixed!)

 ## WIP

-- Sound for reset and delete buttons
 - Spam prevention (click events)
 - Display small info text on items if you have previously obtained the transmog/display id
 - Search with display id